• Skip to primary navigation

 See the recipe card at the bottom of the post for quantities.

 Peel and chop the onions, garlic, and carrots.
-In the steamer stovetop pot, add 1 tablespoon of olive oil on high heat.
-Sautee the chopped onions and garlic.
+In a large soup pot, add 1 tablespoon of olive oil on high heat.
+Fry the chopped onions and minced garlic cloves in olive oil.
 Add the ground lamb.

 Break up the lamb clumps for about 2 minutes.
-Add the ground cumin, ground coriander, salt.
-Add the chopped carrots, canned tomatoes, harissa, golden raisins, and 8 cups of water (or beef broth).
+Add the ground cumin, ground coriander, and salt to the browned lamb.
+Add the chopped carrots, canned tomatoes, harissa, golden raisins, and 8 cups water (or beef broth).
 Bring to a boil.

-Hint: Keep boiling the chili on high or medium-high for about 40 to 45 minutes total.
+Hint: Keep boiling the chili on high or medium-high heat for about 40 to 45 minutes.
 Add more liquid if needed.

 Tips and Tricks